Indoor Humidity Levels

 In Conclusion

 Alternatively, you can shoot for levels below 50% RH to combat mold growth indoors, and to kill dust mites.
-But this lower setting is at a higher cost due to running your AC more to maintain such levels.
+In most states this will be easy, but not in Florida.
+This lower setting is at a higher cost in Florida due to running your AC more to maintain such levels.

 In dryer climates you will want to use a humidifier to raise humidity above 35%RH.
 Try not to raise it above 60%RH for an extended period of time.